The following sections are included on this page:

 Developing Teaching is the first formal semester in the Teacher Education program.

-Coursework builds on initial learning in Pre-Teaching, and candidates spend significant time in a school working with a cooperating teacher to assist with a variety of classroom tasks for two days a week.
+Coursework builds on initial learning in Pre-Teaching, and candidates spend significant time in a school working with a cooperating teacher to assist with a variety of classroom tasks.

 Coursework: 18 credit hours

 Student Teaching is a full-year, full-time placement integrated with accompanying coursework.
 Student Teaching 1 and Student Teaching 2 are content-focused, allowing candidates to learn the most current methodology for teaching all content areas for which they will be certified, as well as performance-focused, immersing candidates in the real work of teachers in school settings.
-Candidates are supported in the schools by quality Cooperating Teachers and trained University Supervisors, supplemented by scheduled on-campus and online professional development and faculty and peer interactions.
+Candidates are supported in the schools by quality mentor teachers and trained site coordinators (University supervisors), supplemented by scheduled on-campus and online professional development and faculty and peer interactions.

-- If you are seeking a Minor in Education for Secondary Education or are a transfer student your coursework hours may differ
+- If you are seeking a minor ieducation for secondary education (high school) or are a transfer student your coursework hours may differ